eballot/CaveOfEpokothar/enyo_1/README.txt

 + The support folder has been removed since CoE doesn't require any of the code within that folder
 + The framework/libs folder has been removed since CoE doesn't use any of the modules within that folder
 + The framework/source folder has been removed.
 It is just an uncompressed version of the framework/build folder
++ The file build/palm/themes/Onyx/images/popup.png has been modified from a gradient to a flat color